12 Mar 2019

-Rainford’s new role as head of ABL involves developing strategies and programmes to attract, hire, retain and advance black people at every level of the organisation.
+Rainford’s new role as head of ABL involves developing strategies and programs to attract, hire, retain and advance black people at every level of the organization.

 These initiatives include increasing the junior talent pipeline, making more scholarships available and identifying development opportunities.
 In addition, ABL provides bias-awareness training for all executive directors and managing directors.